emfoundation/linker/README.md

 From here you can enter or browse for the filename of the XML sitemap, and click enter.

 #### HTTP Auth
-If your site has a username and password,
+If your site has http authentication, then you will be asked to enter the username and password for the site.
+These details are not stored.

-### Command Line
-To run the script, ensure you have python (min <2.7) installed and run:
-`python linker.py`

-You will be asked if you want to use a sitemap hosted on your website, these are often found at `/sitemap.xml`.
-If you would rather use a local xml file, leave it blank and you will be prompted for the filepath of the sitemap.

 The script will carry out the test on every url, and then output a report of all the broken links found.